KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 ****************************
-4.3 Using Actions in the app
+4.4 Using Actions in the app
 ****************************

-ActionSets and Suggested Bindings are created before the session is initialized.
+Action Sets and Suggested Bindings are created before the session is initialized.
 There is session-specific setup to be done for our actions also.
 After the call to CreateResources(), add:

 .. literalinclude:: ../Chapter4/main.cpp
 	:language: cpp